atopile/atopile/docs/types.md

 #### Footprints for resistors and capacitors

-For convenience, the fooprints for resistors and caps can be deinfed like so
+For convenience, the footprints for resistors and caps can be defined like so

 | Package | Resistor footprint | Capacitor footprint |
 | :------- | :------: | -------: |